gboeing/osmnx/README.md

 # OSMnx

-**OSMnx** is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial entities.
+**OSMnx** is a Python package to download, model, analyze, and visualize street networks and other geospatial features from OpenStreetMap.
 You can download and model walking, driving, or biking networks with a single line of code then easily analyze and visualize them.
-You can just as easily download and work with other infrastructure types, amenities/points of interest, building footprints, elevation data, street bearings/orientations, speed/travel time, and routing.
+You can just as easily work with urban amenities/points of interest, building footprints, transit stops, elevation data, street orientations, speed/travel time, and routing.

 ## Citation